tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 [[TODO: label swapping fixes a bug in the spec, though this may not be the best way to deal with HRR.
 See https://github.com/tlswg/draft-ietf-tls-esni/issues/121 and https://github.com/tlswg/draft-ietf-tls-esni/pull/170 for more details.]]

+The client MAY replace any large, duplicated, extensions in ClientHelloInner with the corresponding "external_extensions" extension, as described in
+{{external-extensions}}.

 The encrypted ClientHello value is then computed as: